ferreiramarcelo/smart-contract/README.md

 ## Smart Contracts content and functionalities

-Please see the [full document][https://github.com/LAToken/smart-contract/blob/master/Functionalities.md] to find any information on this smart contracts.
+Please see the [full document][fulldoc] to find any information on this smart contracts.

 ## Contracts